FluffySnowman/projectAndromeda/docs.md

 Python version 3 or above is required (3.8 or above if possible).

+For the wifi auditing tools your device must have the aircrack-ng binaries installed.

 Your device must have libxml2 and libxslt installed for for the python module lxml to function properly.

 Next you must install the required python modules.
 To do this do:-